bitcraft/pytmx/readme.md

 # if obj.closed == True, then obj is a polygon
 ```

-TiledMap Objects
+Working with Maps
 ===============================================================================

 TiledMap objects are returned from the loader.
 They contain layers, objects,
 and a bunch of useful functions for getting information about the map.
+In
+general, all of the pytmx types are not meant to be modified after being
+returned from the loader.
+While there is a potentional for modifing them,
+its not a supported function, and may change any time.
+Please consider them
+read-only.

 Here is a list of attributes for use.  (ie: TiledMap.layers):